LabInternetPub/TinderLab2526/README.md

 system is running, but we did not want to thoroughly test it in the integration tests because there may be quite a lot of these tests, and they may take too much time.

 Instead, we **unit** tested authorization in the *security* package, mocking the **TinderService**.
-Note also that when we use the *@@SpringBootTest* annotation the application server is simulated (Tomcat is not running).

 ### Integration Tests
 We created a method to obtain a token that runs before each test.
-Once we have the token, we add it in the headers of the HTTP call.
+Once we have the token, we add it to the headers of the HTTP call.
-With these two steps we tested that the authentication process works correctly.
-We also added, two tests.
-One to test that a call with no token (a not authenticated user) gets a Forbidden (403)) HTTP status and another to test that a user with no permissions gets a
+With these two steps, we tested that the authentication process works correctly.
+We also added two tests.
+One to test that a call with no token (a not authenticated user) gets a Forbidden (403) HTTP status, and another to test that a user with no permissions gets a
 Unauthorized (401) HTTP code.

 ### Unit Tests
-See that **TinderSecurityTest** class, where the unit test are, is annotated with
+See that **TinderSecurityTest** class, where the unit tests are, is annotated with *@AutoConfigureMockMvc*, meaning that Tomcat is not executed.
+That is, the Spring's Model View Controller (MVC) machinery for Internet applications is mocked, spending less memory and CPU time.
+Note that tests use **RestAssuredMockMvc** that in turn uses **MockMvc**.
+See also that **TinderService** is mocked, so the *real* one is not used, and when its methods are called, they return a pre-defined response and the persistence layer is not used.

+However, because we are testing security, most of the application context is loaded into memory.
+For example, all the services and beans related to security and also the persistence layer that the security needs.

 ### Spring Security Architecture